 By supporting high standards ARCA delivers reassurance for clients - read how

-To maintain high standards, Association member contractors undertake three unannounced site audit each year ... read more
+To maintain high standards, Association member contractors undertake four unannounced site audit each year ... read more

 Firstly, locating asbestos containing materials (ACMs), through an asbestos surveyor, and assessing the amount and condition of the ACMs.
 This information needs recording, referred to as an asbestos register, and needs to be kept up to date.
 Also, the duty holder needs to produce a management plan setting out how the risks from asbestos will be managed.